yongjinjiang/portfolio1/app/data/about.md

 <ul>
 <li>In 2004, I got a faculty position at the Zhejiang Normal University, began my teaching career on several physics courses, and started my research career as an independent principal investigator and the leader of an academic team.</li>
 <li>In 2005, I independently <b>developed a new approach</b> for quantum transport calculation on general lattice models.
 The derivation of the core formula and the benchmark calculation was done in less than two weeks.
 This kind of approach was adopted years later by the authors of Python package Kwant, which now became one of the most popular packages to do quantum transport simulations.</li>
-<li>In 2005-2007, we applied the newly developed method to quantum transport calculations** related to the topic of spin hall effect and published three papers in the internationally well recognized Journal ---Physical Review B. I was the first person in our university to publish papers in Physical Review series.
-Among these works, we **proposed a new model**, i.e., lateral spin-orbit coupling model, which influenced some future experimental development.</li>
+<li>In 2005-2007, we applied the newly developed method to <b>quantum transport calculations</b> related to the topic of spin hall effect and published three papers in the internationally well recognized Journal ---Physical Review B. I was the first person in our university to publish papers in Physical Review series.
+Among these works, we <b>proposed a new model</b>, i.e., lateral spin-orbit coupling model, which influenced some future experimental development.</li>
-<li>In 2005, we systematically analyzed a basic problem in theoretical physics, i.e., the transformation of the phase(as well as other quantities) with respect to coordinate frame, for classical and quantum equations, and discussed some implications of this analysis on quantum mechanics.</li>
+<li>In 2005, we systematically analyzed a basic problem in theoretical physics, i.e., the transformation of the phase(as well as other quantities) with respect to the coordinate frame, for classical and quantum equations, and discussed some implications of this analysis on quantum mechanics.</li>
 <li>In 2007, I visited Purdue University for 4 months.
-My collaborator Prof. JiangPing Hu proposed a urgent project, i.e., to work out a mean-field theory of superconductivity in graphene.
+My collaborator Prof. JiangPing Hu proposed an urgent project, i.e., to work out a mean-field theory of superconductivity in graphene.
 After two weeks of intensive work, I completed most of the analytical and numerical work.
 We obtained some neat results, which later become widely known to the field.
 This work was published in May of 2008.
 The world-leading physicist, Carlo Beenakker at Leiden University, reported our work in his Colloquium published in Review of Modern Physics in Oct 2008.</li>
 <li>
 <details> <summary>Religious Conversion</summary>
 <ol>
-<li>In 2007, during the 4 months of my visit at Purdue, I <b>learned Gospel</b> from a Luthran missionary. </li>
+<li>In 2007, during the 4 months of my visit at Purdue, I <b>learned Gospel</b> from a Lutheran missionary. </li>
 <!-- I started to find harmony between Buddhism and Christianity and gradually accepted the fact that there was a deep difference between them. -->
-<li>In 2009, I was <b>converted from Buddhsm to Christian</b> after one and nearly two years of questioning and speculations.</li>
+<li>In 2009, I was <b>converted from Buddhism to Christian</b> after one and nearly two years of questioning and speculations.</li>
 </ol>
 </detail>
 </li>
-<li>In 2010, by adding a thermal equilibrium effect into the quantum transport theory, I <b>solved a intriguing problem</b> raised by an experimental group at Purdue University which was a puzzle to them for half an year.</li>
+<li>In 2010, by adding a thermal equilibrium effect into the quantum transport theory, I <b>solved an intriguing problem</b> raised by an experimental group at Purdue University which was a puzzle to them for half a year.</li>
 <li>In 2011,  I <b>found a rigorous proof</b> for the connectivity property of surface/edge states of 3D/2D topological insulators.
-The robust surface states is a good example of "dimensional reduction" phenomena in the context of solid-state physics.
+The robust surface states is a good example of <b>"dimensional reduction"</b> phenomena in the context of solid-state physics.
 The method I developed in this paper was adopted by an internationally prestigious group in their work on other fancy models.</li>
 <li>In 2011, I worked with some international collaborators and we proposed a new pumping scheme to generate valley current in graphene.</li>
-<li>In 2012, I <b>found a hidden symmetry</b> in the model for suspended graphene through which,  as a  extension of our 2011 work,  I proved that the valley current can be pure in general.
+<li>In 2012, I <b>identified a hidden symmetry</b> in the model for suspended graphene through which,  as an extension of our 2011 work,  I proved that the valley current can be pure in general.
 We even proposed a way to measure such pure valley current experimentally.
 This work was published in the top physics journal Physical Review Letters.
-It played continual academic impact on the field and was <b>the most important scientific contribution</b> in my career as theoretical physicist.</li>
+It played a continual academic impact on the field and was <b>the most important scientific contribution</b> in my career as theoretical physicist.</li>
 <li>In 2013, we wrote a short note to report a simple result, "Standard form of the scattering matrix for time-reversal symmetric system".
 I was very excited to receive an email from Prof. Carlo Beenakker (a great academic hero of mine) in which he expressed interest in my result and provided some feedback.
 Later he even cited our findings in his paper!</li>
 </ul>
 </details>
 <details> <summary> Visting Scholar</summary>
 <ul>
 <li>
 During 2014-2017, I worked with Prof. Tony Low at the University of Minnesota.
 We <b>proposed a model</b> to describe the black phosphorous thin film and made several predictions on its optical properties.
 Our work was widely and continually cited(over 500 citations now) by researchers all over the world.
-From 2015, Python became one of the key coding languages of mine.
+From 2015, <b>Python</b> became one of the key coding languages of mine.
 And I learned to work with several most popular computational tools like vasp, wannier90, etc, for physicists working in material calculations.</li>
 <li>In 2017, I visited Prof. Yi Li at the University of John Hopkins.
-Using Mathematica, I neatly derived the core theories of a work on unconventional superconductivity of Weyl metals, which was co-authored by the Nobel Laureate Duncan Haldane.
+Using <b>Mathematica</b>, I neatly derived the core theories of a work on unconventional superconductivity of Weyl metals, which was co-authored by the Nobel Laureate Duncan Haldane.
 Furthermore, I calculated some disorder effects for a one-dimensional toy model.</li>
 <li>In 2017, I visited Taiwan(at National Sun Yat-Sen University) for three months.
 I love Taiwan!
 I like the people and the food.
 I love the authentic Chinese traditions, cultural openness, and the freedom of air there.
 Most importantly, I even <b>found the disconnected family</b> of my grandfather's brother who left hometown 70 years ago!!
 On the other hand, I analyzed a Weyl model
 and explored its spin transport properties through Python numerical simulation and symmetry analysis.</li>
 <li>In 2018, I visited Ningbo Institute of Industrial Technology for 4 months.
-During those months, I efficiently commanded and utilized some group-theoretical techniques to build effective models <b>with only a few tunable parameters that can capture the most important data structure</b> of the dataset for band structures obtained by detailed, first principle computations using thousand of wave components.
+During those months, I efficiently commanded and utilized some group-theoretical techniques to <b>build effective models with only a few tunable parameters that can capture the most important data structure</b> of the dataset for band structures obtained by detailed, first principle computations using thousand of wave components.
 In addition, working with Python package Kwant, I obtained the Hofstadter butterfly of twisted graphene bilayer, the star material that emerged in the physics world in 2018.</li>
 </ul>
 </details>
 <details> <summary> Currently</summary>